How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 The easiest way is to use this button.
 It opens an email to me with the right subject and wording already filled in:

 You can add an optional message before sending.
 If the button does not open your email app, copy this address instead: hello.ellivien@gmail.com.
-You can also find me on Discord as ellivien.
+This address is for requesting the files, not setup or troubleshooting support.

 - index.html - the portal interface